hhpr98/bun-learning/README.md

 * Upgrade to BunJS version 1.0.31
 * Upgrade to BunJS version 1.0.33
 * Upgrade to BunJS version 1.1.1, Windows supported
+* Upgrade to BunJS version 1.1.2, Add new bun test with seq, yes, basename, dirname

 ## License